We are shaped by our decisions. Some have life-or-death consequences, while others are less important. How can Christians make better decisions?

 Others might be tempted to continue in this stage for too long, out of fear that the perfect solution will be missed.
 This, too, can be a problem if we put off a decision too long and perhaps miss the deadline.

-At some point, we have to decide we have enough options and move on to step 5.
+At some point, we have to decide we have enough options and move on to step 5 in the decision-making process.

 5. Deliberate.
 Weigh the options.
 Make lists of pros and cons for each one.
 Weed out the worst ideas and carefully examine the best ones.